spraakbanken/multiged-2023/README.md

 `python3 eval.py -hyp <hyp_tsv> -ref <ref_tsv>`

-It is assumed that the `hyp_tsv` file is in the same format as the equivlanet `ref_tsv` file provided in this shared task.
+It is assumed that the `hyp_tsv` file is in the same format as the equivalent `ref_tsv` file provided in this shared task.
 The script processes a single language at a time, so you will need to call it several times to evaluate multiple languages.

 ## System submissions